solliancenet/azure-machine-learning-service-labs/lab-3/visual-studio-code/README.md

 ## Exercise 1 - Get oriented to the lab files
 1. On your local computer expand the folder `03-model-deployment`.
 2. Expand the `data` folder.
 This folder contains the CSV file `UsedCars_Affordability.csv` which contains the complete data set with labels (Affordable is 1 for affordable, 0 for not affordable).
-3. To run a lab, open Visual Studio Code by double clicking the starting python file: `03_model_deployment.py`.
+3. To run a lab, start Visual Studio Code and open the folder: `03-model-deployment` and click the starting python file: `03_model_deployment.py`.
 4. Confirm that your have setup `azure_automl` as your interpreter.
 5. `03_model_deployment.py` is the Python file you will step thru executing in this lab.
 6. For each step click on `Run Cell` just above the step.